xiangivyli/data-science-portfolio/README.md

-# Uni_Assignments
-Some projects that I finished in Bristol
+# Data Science Projects Portfolio
-## ESG analysis for Pfizer
+## ESG score analysis for Pfizer (Exploratory Data Analysis and Linear Regression)
 ### Tools: Python
 ### Topic: Evaluating the position of Pfizer in the biopharmaceutical industry and weighing the relationship between the total asset and environmental, social and governance (ESG) scores